aimeeallen94/align-pilates/README.md

 ![Class Detail Mobile View](/media/class-detail-mobile.png)
 ![Class Detail Basket Toast](/media/class-detail-basket-toast.png)

-### Admin Functionality - Class Amendment, Deletion and Addition
+### Admin Functionality - Class Amendment, Deletion and Addition - Full CRUD Functionality
 - When the admin is signed into the studio as mentioned above in the class view and class detail and navbar different options appear for admin users.
 These are the ability to modify the timetable.
 Admins have the option to add, edit and delete classses.
 - Admins can edit and delete classes directly from the class timetable view when they select the edit or delete option.
 - It is reflected to the admin in the form of a toast message to highlight to admins they are are editing a specific class.